A Step-By-Step Production Process

 As you probably know, most of the time spent on product development is in the production phase.
 It’s where all of the hard work from discovery and planning starts to take shape.
 You can learn more about the previous phases that got us here in our approach to digital product management blog post.

 Once we are in production the agile methodology takes over.
 Agile and scrum are incredibly valuable tools that support maximizing teams effectiveness.
 However, it takes a different strategy to deal with constraints like budgets and deadlines.
 When you research the agile methodologies you will find that they avoid discussing constraints in favor of a user’s experience.
 This is a fantastic philosophy but in the business world, time and money are real constraints that require consideration.

-Your backlog should only include real work, meaning actionable tickets.
+Your backlog is built when you are creating your roadmap and should only include real work, meaning actionable tickets.
 All of the user stories are defined and estimated.
 Each user story sorted in the order of priority.
 We like to focus on crucial user journey tasks first.
 Then we prioritize features with the lowest effort and highest business value.
 When you’re done, your backlog should look beautiful like the image below.

 Let’s assume your sprint velocity is 20 points.
 At the beginning of each sprint, we will pull in the next 20 highest priority points.
 Those 20 points represent 70% of the time of the sprint.
 Each sprint should include 70% of the time for feature development and 30% for product hardening (making your product more stable).
 Only pull in 30% of the sprint worth of bugs.
 Some sprints have more bugs than others and they should go into the top of the backlog and pulled in later.
 You want to stick to the system.

 Step 3: Execute Your Sprint Plan (Work & QA)